 Organizational justice, or how fairly an organization treats its workers, is a big deal to employees.
 To an individual employee, organizational justice helps determine his or her attitude about the job and as well as his or her productivity.
 But this perception doesn’t exist in a vacuum.
-Because this perception is often shared with co-workers and team members, called justice climate, Whitman and his co-authors conducted a meta-analysis to summarize and clarify how organizational justice climate exists at the team (unit) level and can influence team effectiveness.
+Because this perception is often shared with co-workers and team members, called justice climate, Researchers (Whitman et al., 2012) conducted a meta-analysis (or statistical combination of many past studies) to summarize and clarify how organizational justice climate exists at the team level and how it can influence team effectiveness.

-Being an ambiguous term in itself, Whitman et al. defined effectiveness as having four main parts: attitudes (e.g., job satisfaction), processes (e.g., citizenship), withdrawal (e.g., turnover), and performance (e.g., profit).
+Being an ambiguous term in itself, the authors defined effectiveness as having four main parts: attitudes (e.g., job satisfaction), processes (e.g., citizenship), withdrawal (e.g., turnover), and performance (e.g., profit).
 They predicted that a more positive justice climate at the team-level means that workers would be able to trust their leaders to a greater extent, which would result in the team achieving more group goals.
-The authors also predicted that the different parts of organizational justice, distributive (i.e., how fair rewards are to input), procedural (i.e., how fair company policies are), and interactional (i.e., how fair workers are treated interpersonally by their managers), would be related to the components of effectiveness in different ways.
+The authors also predicted that the different parts of organizational justice would be related to the components of effectiveness in different ways.
+The different parts of organizational justice include distributive (i.e., fairness of reward allocation), procedural (i.e., how fair company policies are), and interactional (i.e., how fair workers are treated interpersonally by their managers).

-So, noticing that your team’s performance has leveled off or team attitude and morale is spoiling?
-You have to make sure you’re seen as being fair.
-Also, keep in mind that you should not just focus at the individual perception of fairness, you should also focus on making sure rewards are appropriate for the team, team-level policies and procedures are fair, and they have treat each team equitably in their day-to-day interactions.
+So, if you notice that your team’s performance has leveled off or your team’s attitude and morale are slipping, it is important to appear fair.
+Also, keep in mind that you should not just focus at the individual perception of fairness, you should also focus on making sure rewards are appropriate for the team, team-level policies and procedures are fair, and you treat each team equitably in their day-to-day interactions.